-Written in the last year of the life of Moses, Devarim is a summary of his final lessons to the Jewish people in the Wilderness before they enter the Land of Israel.
-Hundreds of commandments are repeated and reviewed, some with minor differences that teach important lessons.
-The quantity and diversity of the various commandments does not distract from one primary theme that is repeated over and over again throughout Devarim, and that is the primacy of the Land of Israel.
-In one of the most beautiful and incisive descriptions, Moshe describes the Land of Israel unlike anyplace else on earth:
+Written in the last weeks of Moshe’s life, Sefer Devarim is a summary of his final lessons to the people in the wilderness, before they enter the Land of Israel.
+Hundreds of commandments are taught or reviewed, some with minor differences that teach important lessons.
+The quantity and diversity of the various commandments does not distract from one primary theme that is repeated multiple times throughout Sefer Devarim: The primacy of Eretz Yisrael.
+In one of the most beautiful and incisive descriptions, Moshe describes the Land of Israel as being unlike any other place on earth:

 For the land that you are about to enter and possess is not like the land of Egypt from which you have come.
 There, the grain you sowed had to be watered by your own labors, like a vegetable garden; but the land you are about to cross into and possess, a land of hills and valleys, soaks up its water from the rains of heaven.
 It is a land which Hashem your God looks after, on which Hashem your God always keeps His eye, from year’s beginning to year’s end.
 (Deuteronomy 11:10-12)

 The Israel Bible elucidates the uniqueness of the land featured repeatedly in the Book of Devarim, a land where God’s presence is fully manifest, and where our relationship with Him is more profound and more complete.
 May our study of Sefer Devarim contribute to our own deeper love for Hashem and the Land of Israel.